google/xls/docs_src/dslx_reference.md

 return that.
 The `_` symbolizes "I don't care about this value".

-Just like literal constants, pattern matching can also match via named constants; For example, consider this variation on the above:
+Just like literal constants, pattern matching can also match via named constants.
+For example, consider this variation on the above:

 ```dslx
 const MY_FAVORITE_NUMBER = u8:42;